720.303 Association powers and duties; meetings of board; official records; budgets; financial reporting; association funds; recalls.—

 5. Social security numbers, driver license numbers, credit card numbers, electronic mailing addresses, telephone numbers, facsimile numbers, emergency contact information, any addresses for a parcel owner other than as provided for association notice requirements, and other personal identifying information of any person, excluding the person’s name, parcel designation, mailing address, and property address.
-Notwithstanding the restrictions in this subparagraph, an association may print and distribute to parcel owners a directory containing the name, parcel address, and telephone number of each parcel owner.
-However, an owner may exclude his or her telephone number from the directory by so requesting in writing to the association.
+Notwithstanding the restrictions in this subparagraph, an association may print and distribute to parcel owners a directory containing the name, parcel address, and all telephone numbers of each parcel owner.
+However, an owner may exclude his or her telephone numbers from the directory by so requesting in writing to the association.
+An owner may consent in writing to the disclosure of other contact information described in this subparagraph.
 The association is not liable for the disclosure of information that is protected under this subparagraph if the information is included in an official record of the association and is voluntarily provided by an owner and not requested by the association.

 6. Any electronic security measure that is used by the association to safeguard data, including passwords.

 7. The software and operating system used by the association which allows the manipulation of data, even if the owner owns a copy of the same software used by the association.
 The data is part of the official records of the association.

 (d) The association or its authorized agent is not required to provide a prospective purchaser or lienholder with information about the residential subdivision or the association other than information or documents required by this chapter to be made available or disclosed.
 The association or its authorized agent may charge a reasonable fee to the prospective purchaser or lienholder or the current parcel owner or member for providing good faith responses to requests for information by or on behalf of a prospective purchaser or lienholder, other than that required by law, if the fee does not exceed $150 plus the reasonable cost of photocopying and any attorney fees incurred by the association in connection with the response.